EpziTecho/qa-store-automation-portfolio/README.md

 Professional QA Automation portfolio project built as a complete software quality ecosystem.

+This repository demonstrates how to design, develop, document, test and prepare a real-world backend/API system for automation testing, CI/CD and portfolio presentation.

+---

 ## Objective

-This repository demonstrates a complete QA Automation architecture using:
+The objective of this project is to build a professional QA Automation portfolio that demonstrates practical experience with:

-- Spring Boot backend
+- Backend development with Spring Boot
+- REST API design
-- MySQL database
+- MySQL persistence
+- JPA / Hibernate
-- Swagger / OpenAPI
+- Swagger / OpenAPI documentation
 - JWT authentication
+- Role-based authorization
 - Docker
 - Postman
 - Cypress